 For example, based on the performance ratings assigned using the bell curve, higher increments may be given to those in the top performer category, moderate increments for average performers, and lower or no increments for low performers.

 A review cycle is the time period during which a performance appraisal process takes place.
 It is typically an annual cycle, where employee performance is evaluated over the course of a year.
-However, some organizations may choose to conduct reviews on a biannual or quarterly basis.
+However, some organisations may choose to conduct reviews on a biannual or quarterly basis.

 The review cycle typically involves several steps, including setting goals and expectations at the beginning of the cycle, providing regular feedback throughout the year, conducting a formal evaluation at the end of the cycle, and setting new goals for the next cycle.